 Amy Campbell Bogie has more than eight years’ experience building networks and organizations within the nonprofit and community economic development sectors.
-She is the Executive Director of the National Coalition for Community Capital (NC3), a freelance nonprofit and small business management consultant, and a recent graduate of the Bard MBA in Sustainability.
+She currently serves as the Executive Director of the National Coalition for Community Capital (NC3), an Associate at Croatan Institute, and as a freelance nonprofit and small business management consultant.
+Amy is a recent graduate of the Bard MBA in Sustainability.
 In addition to her graduate studies, Amy previously earned a Certificate in Nonprofit Management through Duke University’s Continuing Education program.
 She has extensive experience in the nonprofit sector, working in fundraising, administration, marketing, and program coordination.